trim21/contextlib2/docs/index.rst

 Development and Support
 -----------------------

-WalkDir is developed and maintained on BitBucket_.
+contextlib2 is developed and maintained on BitBucket_.
 Problems and suggested improvements can be posted to the `issue tracker`_.

 .. _BitBucket: https://bitbucket.org/ncoghlan/contextlib2/overview